LAFS.K.RI.4.10Archived Standard

 Generating Grammar Gurus:

-In this lesson students will participate in reading the books A Mink, a Fink, a Skating Rink (ATOS 3.3), To Root, to Toot, to Parachute (ATOS 3.7), and Hairy, Scary, Ordinary (ATOS 3.9) and complete a variety of related activities that allow them to learn and practice their knowledge of nouns, verbs, and adjectives.
-Students will contribute to a class generated grammar chart and at the completion of the lesson they will complete a grammar sort.
+In this lesson students will participate in reading the books, A Mink, a Fink, A Skating Rink, To Root, to Toot, to Parachute, and Hairy, Scary, Ordinary and complete a variety of related activities that allow them to learn about and practice their knowledge of nouns, verbs, and adjectives.
+Students will contribute to a class generated grammar chart and complete a grammar sort.
 Students will also publish their own sentence which will include a noun, verb, and adjective, as well as an illustration to provide detail.

 Type: Lesson Plan